collegeman/illuminate-xr/README.md

 calls on creatives to give birth to novel ways of fostering connection across distances.
-There is ample space in that [greenfield project](https://en.wikipedia.org/wiki/Greenfield_project) for immersive experiences that connect people with each other and interact with new and old ideas on a emotional visceral level—one that cannot be reached just by talking to a grid of faces displayed on a monitor.
+There is ample space in that [greenfield project](https://en.wikipedia.org/wiki/Greenfield_project) for immersive experiences that connect people with each other and interact with new and old ideas on an emotional, even visceral level—a level of connection that cannot be achieved just by talking to a grid of faces displayed on a monitor.

 ## Why Laravel?